 Pain relief was confirmed, validating yet another traditional use of an herb and its essential oil.
-(5) While the study wasn't in humans or their typical applications, the effects remain and can be utilized in whichever way is most convenient for you until we know more from direct research.
+(5) While the study wasn’t in humans or their typical applications, the effects remain and tarragon essential oil can reasonably be applied following safety guidelines to enhance blends intended to relieve discomfort.

 4. Anti-Inflammatory Swelling Reduction

 The major compounds anethole and estragole found in digestive herbs like tarragon, anise, and fennel might have some controversy surrounding them, but they also carry benefits.
 One group of researchers evaluated the effects of anethole and estragole on swollen paws of mice.
 Not only did the treatment relieve the swelling, but there weren’t any signs of toxicity.
 (6)

 This doesn’t tell us to throw caution to the wind, but it does demonstrate a couple of important things about tarragon and the other digestive herbs and essential oils.
 First, pain relief and gastrointestinal benefits are likely tied to anti-inflammatory actions.
 And second, toxicity in many cases depends on use.
 Be smart with your oils and stay safe.

 Application: Massage oil and other topical blends, especially for swelling, sore muscles, and inflammatory illness.

 Estragole’s Controversial Twist

 Before we get into the ways you can use tarragon essential oil, it’s important to know what you cannot do.
 One of the main components of the essential oil content in tarragon is called estragole, which can also be indicated as methyl chavicol, among other names.
 (7)